Roasted Sweet Potato Hummus

 - Make sure to use COLD water as stated in the recipe.
 It’s important it’s cold because this helps the hummus to whip up smooth and creamy.

-- If you find your hummus is too thick, simply blend in an extra couple tbsp of cold water until it is the consistency you like.
+- If you find your hummus is too thick, simply blend in an extra couple of tablespoons of cold water until it is the consistency you like.

 - Creamy Whipped Feta Dip